The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Fitting the log-distance ratios

 We did investigate whether this trend could lead to biases in subsequent uses of the SDSS PV catalogue and should be corrected.
-We concluded that this trend does not result in a bias because: (i)~we have already demonstrated that the mocks are unbiased as a function of redshift (Figure~\ref{fig:red_bias}), even though there is a trend with absolute magnitude; (ii)~our tests of the bulk flow and growth rate measurements obtained from the mocks (presented here in Section~\ref{sec:cosmo} and in Lai et~al., in prep., respectively) show no significant biases in the recovered measurements; and (iii)~as discussed in the next section, we do find a bias associated with group richness, that could conceivably have been due to groups containing galaxies that do not span the full range of absolute magnitudes.
+We concluded that this trend does not result in a bias because: (i)~we have already demonstrated that the mocks are unbiased as a function of redshift (Figure~\ref{fig:red_bias}), even though there is a trend with absolute magnitude; (ii)~our sample is almost volume limited up to even large distances --- at $z=0.05$, corresponding to a comoving distance of $150h^{-1}\,\mathrm{Mpc}$, the limiting absolute magnitude is only $M_{r}^{\mathrm{deV}}\le -18.9$; (iii)~our tests of the bulk flow and growth rate measurements obtained from the mocks (presented here in Section~\ref{sec:cosmo} and in Lai et~al., in prep., respectively) show no significant biases in the recovered measurements; and (iv)~as discussed in the next section, we do find a bias associated with group richness, that could conceivably have been due to groups containing galaxies that do not span the full range of absolute magnitudes.
 However, we implemented a correction forcing the log-distance ratio in the data and mocks to be flat as a function of absolute magnitude, and found it had \textit{no} effect on the bias with group richness (which is therefore corrected differently).
 Hence, we do not `correct' for the trend between log-distance ratio and absolute magnitude seen here.

 It is important to note that this could cause bias in subsequent analyses if the data were later cut to a brighter magnitude limit and averaged over because the FP and $f_{n}$ correction for all galaxies in the SDSS sample have been fit/computed assuming a magnitude limit of $17.0$.
 If the data is cut to a brighter limit, then the correct procedure would be to refit the FP and log-distance ratios using the updated magnitude limit.